ccharlton2/odin-admin-dashboard/README.md

 I will gain a deeper understanding of HTML and CSS tools.

 # Notes
 This project is best viewed in a desktop environment.
 I'm still learning about responsive websites and making pages mobile friendly.
-I've done my best to make the website viewable on mobile, but it is still best experienced on larger screens.
+I've done my best to make the website viewable on mobile, but it's still best experienced on larger screens.